WTRW: History

 As WSGD-FM, the station broadcast an oldies format under three different names: "Solid Gold 94", "Cool 94", and (after its sale to Citadel Broadcasting) "Big Oldies", which simulcast with Dallas-licensed 93.7 WDLS.

-On May 22, 1998, the station (94.3) changed its call sign to WCTP.
-93.7 and 94.3 spent that weekend (Memorial Day weekend) stunting with nothing but Garth Brooks music, before launching as "Cat Country 94" the following Tuesday.
+On May 22, 1998, WSGD-FM changed its call sign to WCTP.
+93.7 and 94.3 spent the Memorial Day weekend stunting with all Garth Brooks music, before launching as "Cat Country 94" the following Tuesday.

 On December 8, 2000, the station changed its call letters to WBHD.
-The country format ended, and the station began stunting for several days as "The Love Channel", broadcasting a continuous loop of phoned-in voices of people seeking dates and relationships.
+The country format ended, and the station began stunting for several days.
+It was "The Love Channel", broadcasting a continuous loop of phoned-in voices of people seeking dates and relationships.
 After that, the station began simulcasting Mountain Top-licensed top 40 station WBHT.

 On April 19, 2002, the station changed call letters again, this time to WCWI.
 The WBHT simulcast remained until the fall, when it was then replaced by a relaunched "Cat Country 94".
 That branding lasted for only a few months before Citadel put the station up for sale and replaced Cat Country 94 with a simulcast of Citadel Allentown-based WCTO ("Cat Country 96").

 In the Winter of 2004, the station was sold to Route 81 Radio.
-On February 10, 2004, the station changed call letters to WNAK-FM and began simulcasting Nanticoke-licensed adult standards-formatted WNAK.
+On February 10, 2004, the station changed call letters to WNAK-FM and began simulcasting the adult standards format of WNAK 730 AM in Nanticoke.

 On July 5, 2006, the station changed call letters once again, this time to WLNP.
 The WNAK simulcast gave way to adult contemporary-formatted "Lite 94.3".